 The werewolf crept forward to the highway, paused, and looked both ways.

 Megaera waved for the others to stay back and picked along the narrow trail to join her.
-To the left far out of sight rose distant growls and chuckling interspersed with a low rumbling voice—evidently a convocation of werewolves and at least one giant.
+To the left far out of sight emanated distant growls and chuckling interspersed with a low rumbling voice—evidently a convocation of werewolves and at least one giant.